sharukh-vs/Peer-Tube/README.md

 We built an extensive front-end.
 For this we have used Next.js.
 We used Apollo to interact with the subgraph, and used wagmi+ethers.js to interact with the PeerTube smart contract.
 We have used RainbowKit for the connect wallet button.

 **Third - Push Protocol and Livepeer**
-Once a user uploads their video from the frontend, it would be uploaded to Livepeer and from there the video will be fetched and streamed.
+Once a user uploads their video from the frontend, it would be uploaded to ipfs using Livepeer’s API and from there the video will be fetched and streamed.
+The IPFS url is used to create a video.
 We have also implemented Push Protocol by showing notifications in a notification box.
 The creator of the video can only notify their subscribers.
 For subscriptions and push notifications, we have used Push Protocol.

 ## Getting Started